-A commonly used technique for answering these questions is to use the STAR technique.
+A commonly used technique for answering interview questions is to use the STAR technique.

-Action/s – This is where you need to describe what actions you took and responsibilities you had in order to achieve the ‘Task’.
-This could also involve what actions
+This is where you need to describe what actions you took and responsibilities you had in order to achieve the ‘Task’.
+This could also involve what actions you didn’t take!

 Following this technique will ensure that you give a full, precise and comprehensive answer to their question!

 Can you describe a time when you have been under significant pressure at work and how you managed that to achieve a successful outcome?